MicrosoftDocs/cpp-docs/docs/cppcx/casting-c-cx.md

 // ...
 ```

-If you use **`reinterpret_cast`** to convert from oneWindows Runtime interface to another, you cause the object to be released twice.
+If you use **`reinterpret_cast`** to convert from one Windows Runtime interface to another, you cause the object to be released twice.
 Therefore, only use this cast when you are converting to a non-C++ component extensions interface.

 ## ABI types